Heterogeneous Synthetic Learner for Panel Data: Theory

 \section{Theory}

-In this section, we provide the theoretical guarantees for the proposed learners.
-Specifically, we first establish the convergence rate for the synthetic control outcomes, Next, we focus on the the convergence rate of the proposed Heterogeneous Synthetic Learners by building the extra rate for the synthetic treatment outcomes.
-All the proofs are deferred to the appendix.
+We provide theoretical guarantees for the proposed Heterogeneous Two-side Synthetic Learners in this section.
+Specifically, we first establish the convergence rate of the synthetic control outcomes, which equals the convergence rate of the estimated ITE.
+Then we derive the convergence rate of the proposed Heterogeneous Two-side Synthetic Learners based on previous results of ITE estimation.
+The convergence rate of H1SXL and H1SDRL can be shown following the similar logic of proving the rate of H2SXL and H2SDRL so we omit that part for brevity.
+All the proofs can be found in the appendix.